No Win No Fee Fracture Misdiagnosis Negligence Claims

 To put it bluntly, fracture misdiagnosis can cause excessive pain.
 After all, we’re talking about actual broken bones with these cases.
 In essence, it compounds a significant level of pain you’re already dealing with when you fracture a bone and can’t even get a proper diagnosis of it.
 Meanwhile, delays in treatment may mean that the fracture doesn’t heal correctly.

 Furthermore, fracture misdiagnosis negligence can cause pain and mobility issues throughout a patient’s life.
 And not all cases wherein doctors miss fractures are due to negligence, too.
 Within a busy hospital’s A&E department, it’s possible to miss a fracture by mistaking it for:

 - treating it as a sprain.

 In exceptionally busy times, patients might not even get an x-ray.
-Then, A&E personnel tell them to go home: get some rest and take painkillers.
-Even with an x-ray, fractures are not always immediately visible.
+Accordingly, A&E personnel tell them to go home, get some rest and take painkillers.
+And yet, even with x-ray results, fractures are not always immediately visible.
 Even skilful medical professionals miss them outright due to inexperience taking or analysing x-rays.

 What is Fracture Misdiagnosis Negligence?

 Fracture negligence can occur by not identifying a fracture, or diagnosing it but treating it incorrectly.
 Bones, in fact, do not have to completely snap to constitute a fracture.
 These cases can also include cracking in bones without full and complete breaks.